Directors UK is a membership organisation for professional TV and film directors with over 8,000 members.

 Film and TV are a great British success story, and directors are crucial to that success.
 Directors UK exists to ensure that the importance of directors and their work is recognised, and to give directors a powerful and united voice at the centre of the industry.
-Our membership ranges from internationally renowned and award-winning directors to novices on their first professional assignments and student directors.
 Directors are authors of their work under copyright law.

 Directors work in a multitude of ways.
 Some write, some produce, some make feature films, some make television programmes, some direct music videos, others are involved in commercials and games.
 What unites directors is vision.
 We make things happen: the position, status, and security of directors is not simply good for us, it is also good for the industry.